KyoHiki/SSD_chronic_prediction/README.md

 # What is this page?
 This page shows the R code to analyze the relationship between acute and chronic species sensitivity distributions (SSDs) for a variety of chemicals.
-The manuscript was published in Environmental Science & Technology (Hiki & Iwasaki, 2020, ES&T; https://doi.org/10.1021/acs.est.0c03108).
+The manuscript entitled as "Can We Reasonably Predict Chronic Species Sensitivity Distributions from Acute Species Sensitivity Distributions?" was published in Environmental Science & Technology (Hiki & Iwasaki, 2020, ES&T; https://doi.org/10.1021/acs.est.0c03108).

 # Introduction
 SSD is a promising approach to derive predicted no effect concentration (PNEC) in ecological risk assessment.
 In order to estimate robust SSD, the sample size (number of species) is required to be ≧ 5 to 10.
 However, performing chronic toxicity tests for a lot of species is challenging due to the extensive costs and labor, in contrast to acute toxicity tests.
 To address this challenge, it is useful to estimate SSD based on chronic data from that based on acute data.